 The Curriculum Office handles the day to day activities in the school which involves the child’s learning.
 It handles both academic and co-curricular activities.
 The academic includes: Mathematics headed by Mpami Ezra, English headed by Mutenyo Barnabas, Science head by Ejalu Joseph Silver and Social Studies headed by Babinga Moses.

 The primary one, two and three classes follow the thematic curriculum.
-Most of their academic learning is done on themes.
+All the academic learning is done on themes and in all subjects.
 The themes chosen are used in all disciplines.
 Number, English, Literacy A and B. In Kampala Parents’ School we have not embraced teaching in local language because our pupils are multinational.

 CAPE and MDD

 CAPE is an acronym for creative Arts and Physical Education.
 CAPE 1 is Music, Dance and Drama.
 CAPE 2 is Art and technology where children do art work such as drawing, design, tailoring, wood work and CAPE 3 is physical Education for physical fitness.
 It is supposed to be taught three times in a week in upper classes and five times in lower classes.

 The co-curricular which includes games, sports, swimming, societies, assemblies is headed by Kyankya Godfrey.
 Co-curricular is one other thing that kids love,where after this break, in the next lesson they have alot of interest and are focused.